definitelyprobably/alnitak/docs/source/configuration.rst

    The format for the credentials file is designed to be able to read the file that certbot itself needs to interact with Cloudflare in order to renew a certificate (if utilized; for example if you generated a wildcard certificate).
-This means that if such a file exists on your system with your Cloudflare API credentials, you can reuse it for *alnitak* and do not need to expose your credentials in two different files.
+This means that if such a file exists on your system, you can reuse it for *alnitak* and do not need to expose your credentials in two different files.

 Other Commands